What Is a Router? Router Definition and Functions

 Wired routers

-As the name implies, wired routers connect devices via a cable plugged into the device's LAN Ethernet ports.
-It connects directly to each device and then to the modem, which allows these devices to access the Internet.
-They typically have multiple LAN Ethernet ports in the back, which lets several devices connect simultaneously.
+As the name implies, wired routers connect devices via a cable plugged into their LAN Ethernet ports.
+It connects directly to each device and then to the modem, which allows them to access the Internet.

 Wireless routers